remix-run/react-router/docs/getting-started/tutorial.md

 ```

 We want it to be rendered in the root route's outlet, so we made it a sibling to the existing child route.

-> 🤨 Is that `loader={contactLoader}` for both route's?

-Yep.
-Both routes need the contact, and both use the same param name (`:contactId`), so they can share the same loader.
-Kinda cool.

 Alright, clicking the "Edit" button gives us this new UI: